Anthony Chesley: Indianapolis Colts

 On January 12, 2021, Chesley signed a reserve/futures contract with the Indianapolis Colts.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 29, 2021.
 He was waived on November 20 and re-signed to the practice squad.
 He signed a reserve/future contract on January 10, 2022.

 On August 30, 2022, Chesley was waived by the Colts.

 Tampa Bay Buccaneers

 On September 1, 2022, Chesley was signed to the Tampa Bay Buccaneers practice squad.
 He was promoted to the active roster on December 14.
+On January 10, 2023, Chesley was placed on injured reserve after aggravating a hamstring injury in the season finale against the Atlanta Falcons.

+Chesley was waived as part of final roster cuts on August 28, 2023.